dawarich-app/site/docs/self-hosting/installation/docker.md

 ### Docker

-Setting up your Dawarich in Docker is described in the [Intro](/docs/intro#setup-your-dawarich-instance).
+Setting up your Dawarich in Docker is described in the [Self-Hosting Introduction](/docs/self-hosting/introduction#setup-your-dawarich-instance).

 ### Synology

-Setting up your Dawarich on Synology is described in the [Synology](./platforms/synology) guide.
+Setting up your Dawarich on Synology is described in the [Synology](./synology) guide.